EvanBelcher/DrillBook/Usage.md

 - Save
 	- Save the current show under the current filename.
 The current filename is displayed in the title bar and taskbar next to "DrillSweet 2".
 - Print Current Page
-	- Saves the current show as a PNG file in the DrillSweet directory.
+	- Saves the current show as a PDF file in the DrillSweet directory.
 Takes current "toggle gridlines" and "toggle dot names" states into account.
 - Print Show
-	- Saves every page as a PNG file in a folder in the DrillSweet directory.
-The name of the folder will be the same as the name of the file of the show.
+	- Saves every page as a PDF file.
+The name of the PDF file will be the same as the name of the file of the show.
 - Print Dot Sheets
 	- Saves dot sheets for every player as a PNG file in a folder called "Dot Sheets" inside a folder titled as the name of the file of the show inside of the DrillSweet directory.
 Hope you got all that.
 - Quit